nicklawls/algorithms_project/README.md

 ## Implementation

-In order to store the table, Implemented a basic matrix class called Board, which encapsulates a vector<vector<int>>, and provides sevral public functions to access individual cells and print its contents.
-I originally used a vector<vector<bool>> because the STL optimizes these containers for speed, but eventually opted for an implementation with int so that I could do the dynamic programming procedure in place, without having to compute results in a new vector of vectors that might be 1000 by 1000.
+In order to store the table, I implemented a basic matrix class called Board, which encapsulates a vector of int vectors, and provides an interface to access individual cells and print cell contents.
+I originally used a vector of bool vectors, because the STL optimizes these containers for speed, but eventually opted for an implementation with int so that I could do the dynamic programming procedure in place, without having to compute results in a new vector of vectors that might be 1000 by 1000.

 While the dynamic programming is running, I keep a variable that stores the value of the largest square encounterd so far.
 With that result handy, I do a scan of the table just calculated and record the coordinates of every square with that value.
 From here, the procedure diverges into three cases.